vipul2802/o365hq.com/content/blog/Exchange Server 2010 End of Support Is Coming Soon.md

 With Exchange 2010 reaching its end of support, the only way to mitigate risks is a migration.
-If you haven't already begun your migration from Exchange 2010 to Office 365 or Exchange 2016, now's the time to start your planning.
+If you haven't already begun your migration from Exchange 2010 to Microsoft 365 or Exchange 2016, now's the time to start your planning.
 There are two most reliable destinations:

 **1. Migration to Microsoft 365.**